-The Solution: Leading-edge LVC Training System with Mixed Reality & Pilot Performance Data
+The Solution: Leading-edge LVC Training System with Mixed Reality and Pilot Performance Data

 Finnish Air Force fighter pilots have been using a LVC training solution since 2018.
 To help develop this pioneering the LVC training system, the Finnish Air Force looked to Patria, the Finnish provider of defense, security and aviation training and technology solutions.